pedrooV2/pedrooV2/README.md

 ![SQL Badge](https://img.shields.io/badge/-SQL-ced6e0?style=flat-square&labelColor=ced6e0&logo=postgres)
 <br/>

-:revolving_hearts: Buscando colaborar com projetos em Front-end usando React e projetos Back-end usando Node JS
+:revolving_hearts: I am currently looking to collaborate with Front-end projects using React and Back-end projects using Node JS

-:star: Posso te ajudar com CSS3, em questões de Layout Responsivo, Flexbox e CSS Grid
+:star: I can help you with CSS3, Responsive Layout, Flexbox and CSS Grid

 ### Sobre mim:
-Curto tecnologias, curto games como League of Legends e seriados na Netflix
+I like technologies, I love games like League of Legends, Series and Anime.

 <!--
 **pedrooV2/pedrooV2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.